AnishShr/perception_squad/README.md

 Once everything is done, the `/perception_squad/src/perception_task/output` directory will have 5 files: 4 point clouds and one .txt file.

-The 4 output pointclouds would look something like this:
+The 4 output pointclouds would look something like this, when placed on top of each other:

 ![snapshot00](https://github.com/AnishShr/perception_squad/assets/62991158/ea33333c-7171-4b94-a7da-6f9d6a1142c7)